team-telnyx/webrtc/packages/js/README.md

 // You can call client.disconnect() when you're done.
-// Note: When you call `client.disconnect()` you need to remove all ON event methods had attached before.
+// Note: When you call `client.disconnect()` you need to remove all ON event methods you've had attached before.

 // Disconnecting and Removing listeners.
 // client.disconnect();